 "And is this now Fear and Loathing in Las Vegas?"

-"We mustn't stop here.
-This is bat country."
+"We must stop them here.
+It's bat country."

 Subject of a question; poster shown